The Rise in Zero-Click Searches: A Deep-Dive

 The four largest takeaways from our analysis:

-- AI overviews are expanding, but it doesn’t mean traffic is
+1. AI overviews are expanding, but it doesn’t mean traffic is

-- Informational queries dominate AI Overviews
+2. Informational queries dominate AI Overviews, but that's changing fast

-- Transactional and commercial keywords emphasize E-E-A-T (experience, expertise, authoritativeness, and trustworthiness) signals
+3. Transactional and commercial keywords emphasize E-E-A-T (experience, expertise, authoritativeness, and trustworthiness) signals

-- Visual content is on the rise
+4. Visual content is on the rise

-Now let’s walk through each of these critical takeaways of zero-click SEO below.
+Now, let’s walk through each of these critical takeaways of zero-click SEO below.

-AI Overviews Are Expanding, But It Doesn’t Mean Traffic Is
+1. AI Overviews Are Expanding, But It Doesn’t Mean Traffic Is

 When reviewing our quarter-over-quarter data, we observed a growth in the number of keywords triggering AI Overviews across all analyzed businesses.
 AI Overviews, which launched in May, began appearing in more searches as the algorithm was continuously updated.
 The increase in keywords associated with our analyzed businesses is logical, as AI Overviews became more prevalent in search results, leading to more frequent visibility for our clients.
-Organic users weren’t necessarily searching for more informational queries more often, but rather Google was understanding search intent and rendering the type of SERP feature that they thought would be helpful for users.
+Organic users weren’t necessarily searching for more informational queries more often, but rather, Google was understanding search intent and rendering the type of SERP feature that it thought would be helpful for users.

 One important note: Just because you appeared in AI Overviews does not mean you are guaranteed to get more website visits.
 If Google answers a user’s question, users don’t necessarily need to click through to your website.
 This is where brand management and authority on related topics come into play, to encourage users who are in the awareness stage to click through to your website and learn more about related questions they may have.

 For a majority of the businesses we reviewed, a minimum of 8-12% of their total organic keywords appear in a SERP feature, reducing direct website visits.
 Certain industries, such as healthcare and digital marketing, are seeing more informational queries featured in AI Overviews.
-Transactional and commercial keywords are featured less often for an e-commerce manufacturing business, as these answers are often not as concise or direct for what users are researching.
+Transactional and commercial keywords are featured less often for an e-commerce manufacturing business, as these answers are often not as concise or direct as what users are researching.

-Informational Queries Dominate AI Overviews
+2. Informational Queries Dominate AI Overviews

 Digging further into AI Overviews, 80% of the keywords where an overview appears are informational, with the remaining 20% being a mix of transactional and commercial.
 This shows that Google prioritizes direct answers to appear in AI Overviews, instead of sales-based content or even transactional content.